Community Convos

 Living Mindfully and Healthfully in Conversation with Urban Greenspaces and Community

-The program is designed to support individuals across the greater Fort Worth community in finding balance, clarity, and connection through nature-based mindfulness, forest bathing, and meaningful conversation.
+Community Convos support individuals across the greater Fort Worth community in finding balance, clarity, and connection through nature-based mindfulness, forest bathing, and meaningful conversation.

 In these ways, Community Convos synergizes with Fort Worth’s exciting new GREENPrint project, particularly two of their central goals: